xtofh44/Picofocus/README.md

 there are 2 different speeds slow/fast (lent/rapide  yes I'm french :-) )

-2 mmomentary push button for IN and OUT
+2 momentary push buttons for IN and OUT

 1 maintained push button for Slow/fast

-An oled lcd display is added to get information
+An oled lcd display is added to get informations

 The microstep mode is used for slow speed